-- if the endpoint reached the 'Open' state by calling serve(), and did not call connect(), no client endpoint may be connected to this endpoint instance.
+- if the endpoint is not in 'Open' state when this method is called, an 'IncorrectState' exception is thrown. - if the endpoint reached the 'Open' state by calling serve(), and did not call connect(), no client endpoint may be connected to this endpoint instance.
 That does not cause an error -- the method will wait for the specified timeout.
 The implementation MUST respect messages originating from connections which have been established during the timeout waiting time. - error reporting is non-trivial, as some message transfer may succeed for some clients, and not for others.
 For reliable transfers, the method MUST raise a 'NoSuccess' exception with detailed information about the clients the transport failed for.
 For unreliable transfer, the method MAY raise such an exception if the implementation deems the error condition severe enough to disrupt the communication altogether (i.e. future messages are unlikely to get through).
 Again, the exception must then give detailed information on the client(s) which failed. - if no message is available for recv() after the timeout, the method throws a 'Timeout' exception.
-The application must use test() to avoid this. - the timeout semantics as defined in the SAGA Core API specification applies.
+The application must use test() to avoid this.

+- the timeout semantics as defined in the SAGA Core API specification applies.

-2.4 Examples
+2.3 Examples